Transmission Repair And Cost

 Manual transmission vs. automatic transmission

-While an engine creates power, a transmission controls how much of it actually reaches the wheels at any given speed.
+While an engine generates power, a transmission controls how much of it actually reaches the wheels at any given speed.

 Using the gears of a bicycle as an example.
-When you shift from one to the other, the chain is momentarily lifted off, then put back in place.
+When you shift from one to the other, the chain is briefly lifted off, then put back in position.

 This is similar to how a manual transmission works.
-Pressing the clutch disconnects the engine from the transmission, allowing you to shift into a diverse gear.
-When you let off the clutch, it re-engages the identical two.
+Pressing the clutch disconnects the engine from the transmission, allowing you to shift into a different gear.
+When you let off the clutch, it re-engages the same two.

-As for an automatic transmission, it is essentially an automatic gear shifter that does the work for you.
-It uses what’s called a torque converter to determine when to shift so that when you accelerate, it moves to a higher gear, and when you slow, it returns to a lower one.
+As for an automatic transmission, it is essentially an automated gear shifter that does the work for you.
+It uses what’s called a torque converter to determine when to shift so that when you accelerate, it moves to a higher gear, and when you decelerate, it returns to a lower one.

 If you start experiencing issues with your transmission, then it’s likely time to get it checked out.
 If you ignore it, it may eventually fail, meaning your car won’t be able to function.

-Now that you understand the basics behind how a transmission works.
+Now that you understand the fundamentals behind how a transmission works.
 Let’s look at what causes one to fail.

 What Causes A Transmission To Fail?